 IPE Annual Lecture:

 This year's Annual IPE Lecture was given by Professor Jacqueline Best, University of Ottowa, on 'Little failures and doubtful successes: rethinking neoliberalism in a post-truth era'.
 Jacqueline's work re-evaluates the early history of neoliberal policies (in the UK, USA and Canada) and challenges contemporary accounts of neoliberalism thereby opening up space for imagining a different political and economic future.
 The Lecture took place on Thursday, 17th January, from 17:00 to 18:30 in L5 (Science Concourse).
 This was also a Leverhulme Lecture.
+You can listen to the lecture below:

 If you have any questions or would like to post to this site please contact the cluster convenor: